 Costs vary depending on the provider and the type of speed you need.
 If you do a lot of online gaming or like to stream movies, you may want to select a faster package, which will result in a higher monthly price.

-Here’s a look at the price ranges offered by the three main satellite internet providers:
+Read our review of the price ranges offered by the main satellite internet providers:

 11. What are the customer service and support like?